Cooks' Questions on storecupboard

-If you enter goulash into the search facility on the site you will be able to clarify this matter - it is 1 tablespoon of each of the pimentons, we are sorry to have caused any confusion.
-Also both the sweet and smoked pimentons are available in Sainsbury's Special Selection in branches all over the country.
-Alternatively they are available mail order from Patanegra costing £1.60 each (tel: 020 7736 1959), there may be a delivery charge though.
+If you have a look at the recipe below, you will be able to clarify this matter - it is 1 tablespoon of each of the pimentons, we are sorry to have caused any confusion.
+Also both the sweet and smoked pimentons are available in supermarkets all over the country.
+Alternatively they are available mail order from Patanegra (tel: 020 7736 1959), there may be a delivery charge though.
 Delia has several recipes on the website using paprika, so once you have purchased them you will be able to use them in new dishes.
-You could try Chorizo Hash with Peppers and Paprika.
+You could try Chorizo Hash with Peppers and Paprika below.
 Or type 'paprika' into the search and make your choice.

 Q: So many recipes call for gelatine but as a vegetarian I need to find a suitable alternative.
 Can you help?